dendronhq/dendron-docs/vault/rfc.41-self-contained-vaults.md

 ### Vault Dependencies

 Each vault can include one or more vaults in the `vaults` section of their configuration file.
 If included, these vaults are the dependencies of the current vault.
-The depended vaults can also have their own dependencies.
+The current vault is called the *dependent* vault, and the vaults listed are called *depended* vaults.
+Depended vaults may have their own dependencies.

 Dendron, during initialization, will pull in any vaults that this vault depends on, whether directly or transitively.
 These vaults should be stored in a `dependencies` folder inside this vault.
 All direct and transitive dependencies are flattened into the dependencies vault.
+If more than one vault depends on the same vault (has the same remote and same target) then the vault will be pulled in only once.
-The dependencies folder will be entirely kept out of git repositories.
+The dependencies folder will not be included in git repositories.
 The dependencies folder is structured like this:

 ```